anrayliu/pyvidplayer2/documentation.md

 - `set_subs(subs: Subtitles | [Subtitles]) -> None` - Set the subtitles to use.
 Works the same as providing subtitles through the `subs` parameter.
 - `probe() -> None` - Uses FFprobe to find information about the video.
 When using OpenCV to read videos, information such as frame count and frame rate are read through the file headers, which is sometimes incorrect.
 For more accuracy, call this method to start a probe and update video metadata attributes.
 - `get_metadata() -> dict` - Outputs a dictionary with attributes about the file metadata, including `frame_count`,
-  `frame_rate`, etc. Can be combined with the `pprint` package to quickly see a general overview of a video file.
+  `frame_rate`, etc.
 - `buffer_current() -> bool` - Whenever `frame_surf` or `frame_data` are `None`, use this method to populate them.
-This
+As of
-  is useful because seeking does not update `frame_data` or `frame_surf`.
-Keep in mind that the `frame` attribute represents the frame that WILL be rendered.
-Therefore, if `frame` is 0, that means the first frame has yet to be rendered, and `buffer_current` will not work.
-Returns `True` or `False` depending on if data was successfully buffered.
+  v0.9.32, this is automatically called when seeking, so explicit calls are rarely needed.

 ## Supported Graphics Libraries